blackawabi/QuadraticQuiz/README.md

 # QuadraticQuiz

 A Quadratic Quiz program with GUI\
-PanelDisplay.java is not written by my lecturer instead of me
+PanelDisplay.java is written by my lecturer instead of me